cjohnson57/iChain_Min/README.md

 ## Other info
 Please do not close any of the terminals or the web page until you have finished/stopped your request or providing.

+In the CLI if you get "stuck" in a menu with no back option, press ctrl-C and type "back" then hit enter.

 If you have any issues please contact with a copy of log.txt and describe the issue.